Thinking about having a piercing?

 Things to consider when having a piercing

 - Make sure you select a reputable piercer and one that is registered with the Local Authority.
-Ask about hygiene and cleanliness.
-The 'Code of Practice for Hygienic Skin Piercing' and the 'Tattooing and Body Piercing Guidance Toolkit' are both available to download, and can help you understand the procedures you can expect to be followed.
-If you have any queries or concerns about practices and procedures, you can contact Environmental Health Services for further advice.
+Both the practitioner and the premises they operate from must be registered and you can check this by asking to see their registration certificate, which should be on display.
+The 'Code of Practice for Hygienic Skin Piercing' PDF, 3269.12 KB and the 'Tattooing and Body Piercing Guidance Toolkit' are both available to download, and can help you understand the procedures you can expect to be followed.
+If you have any queries or concerns about practices and procedures, you can contact Environmental Health Services for further advice

-- The law on indecent assault states that a female under the age of 16 years cannot give consent for a nipple or genital piercing, and a male under the age of 16 years cannot consent to a genital piercing.
+- Females under the age of 16 years cannot give consent for a nipple or genital piercing, and a male under the age of 16 years cannot consent to a genital piercing

 What are the risks involved in ear and body piercing?

-- Jewellery embedding beneath the skin surface - This commonly occurs after inappropriate use of ear-piercing guns on other body parts (eg navels).
+- Jewellery embedding beneath the skin surface - this commonly occurs after the inappropriate use of ear-piercing guns on other body parts (eg: navels)

-- Migration of jewellery – this can happen to any pierced area, especially if the jewellery is too thin or is agitated before healing.
+- Migration of jewellery – this can happen if the jewellery is too thin or is agitated before healing

-Localised infections – usually caused by bacteria on the skin – good aftercare can prevent infection, or improve recovery.
-There is a greater risk of infection with nose piercings, as the nose cannot be disinfected effectively.
+- Localised infections – usually caused by bacteria on the skin – good aftercare can prevent infection.
+There is a greater risk of infection with nose piercings, as the nose cannot be disinfected effectively

-- Bleeding – must be expected for most piercing, but may become excessive, particularly in areas where the blood supply is rich e.g. lips and tongue.
+- Bleeding – can be expected for some piercings, but may be increased in areas where the blood supply is rich eg: lips and tongue